 Find out the fascinating story behind this prototype as it was tested and developed to shape the 16 Concordes that went into service for Air France and British Airways

-Concorde 002 first took off in April 1969 and following seven years of extensive supersonic testing, her last flight was made to the Fleet Air Arm Museum, Yeovilton in July 1976, where she is preserved in one the Museum’s four exhibition halls.
+Concorde 002 first took off in April 1969.
+Following seven years of extensive supersonic testing, her last flight was made to the Fleet Air Arm Museum, Yeovilton, in July 1976, where she is preserved in one the Museum’s four exhibition halls.

 Concorde 002 was the second prototype of this Anglo-French aircraft.
-She was assembled in Britain and made her maiden flight from the British Aircraft Corporation's plant at Filton, Bristol on the 9th April 1969.
-The first French prototype Concorde 001 flew from Toulouse, France a month earlier on the 2nd March 1969.
+She was assembled in Britain and made her maiden flight from the British Aircraft Corporation's plant at Filton, Bristol, on 9 April 1969, with the first French prototype Concorde 001 flying from Toulouse, France, a month earlier on 2 March 1969.
 The main purpose of Concorde 002 was to act as a test and development aircraft for the fleet of 16 Concordes that were to be built for Air France and British Airways.